UPCI / UPMC CC Press Releases

 Leading Lung Cancer Researcher Named to Key Posts at Pitt and University of Pittsburgh Cancer Institute

-PITTSBURGH, July 25, 2011 – Mark A. Socinski, M.D., a leading expert in lung cancer research, has been appointed director of the Lung Cancer Section of the Division of Hematology/Oncology at the University of Pittsburgh School of Medicine, co-director of the UPMC Center for Excellence in Lung Cancer and co-director of the Lung and Thoracic Malignancies Program at the University of Pittsburgh Cancer Institute (UPCI).
+PITTSBURGH, July 25, 2011 – Mark A. Socinski, M.D., a leading expert in lung cancer research, has been appointed director of the Lung Cancer Section of the Division of Hematology/Oncology at the University of Pittsburgh School of Medicine, co-director of the UPMC Center for Excellence in Lung Cancer and co-director of the Lung Cancer Program at the University of Pittsburgh Cancer Institute (UPCI).

 Dr. Socinski joins Pitt and UPCI on Sept.
 1. He will be the first member of Pitt's Department of Medicine faculty to have a joint appointment as professor of surgery in the Department of Cardiothoracic Surgery.